10 Facts About Luxury Meth Rehab

 When searching for a luxury methamphetamine rehab, there are a few things you may want to consider when choosing a treatment center that’s right for you:

-- Location: You should take into account where you would like your luxury rehab facility to be located—in a tropical, mountainside, or bucolic setting.
+- Location: You should take into account where you would like your rehab facility to be located—in a tropical, mountainside, or bucolic setting.
 Some people prefer to be close to home so that family and friends can visit, while others want to distance themselves from their methamphetamine-using environment.

-- Program philosophy: Some luxury rehabs may have a spiritual philosophy and use the 12-step model when treating patients, while others use evidence-based or holistic approaches.
+- Program philosophy: Some rehabs may have a spiritual philosophy and use the 12-step model when treating patients, while others use evidence-based or holistic approaches.

-- Price: Consider your financial situation when finding the best luxury rehab for you.
-Some insurance providers cover meth addiction recovery programs, while others don’t.
+- Price: Consider your financial situation when finding the best rehab for you.
+Some insurance providers cover addiction recovery programs, while others don’t.
 If you don’t know the details of your insurance plan, call your provider to learn more.

-- Duration: Inquire as to the typical length of residency at the luxury rehabs you are considering.
+- Duration: Inquire as to the typical length of residency at the rehabs you are considering.
 It’s also vital that you ask how the specific centers implement aftercare programs for ongoing recovery services.

 - National Institute on Drug Abuse.
 (2014).
 Methamphetamine.